Original blog published on Jun. 27, 2019 | Blog updated on January 13, 2022

 Learn Best Practices for Managing Testimonials

 Customer reviews strongly influence buyers’ decisions.
-In a 2018 Local Consumer Review Survey by Bright Local, 68 percent of people said they are more likely to use a business if it has positive reviews.
-Meanwhile, 40 percent said negative reviews dissuade them from using a business.
+In a 2020 Local Consumer Review Survey by Bright Local, 94 percent of those who responded said they are more likely to patronize a business if it has positive reviews.
+Meanwhile, 92 percent responded that they are less likely to use a business with negative reviews.

-That’s why, at KickCharge Creative, we encourage our clients to follow best practices for requesting, responding to and promoting their testimonials.
-For example, we ensure dynamic feeds of reviews published on third-party websites are an integral part of the website design and development services our NJ agency offers.
+That’s why KickCharge Creative encourages our clients to follow best practices for requesting, responding to and promoting their testimonials.
+For example, we ensure that dynamic feeds of reviews published on third-party websites are an integral part of the website design and development services our NJ agency offers.

 The first step in acquiring plentiful positive reviews is, of course, to provide praiseworthy service.
 Once you’ve mastered that, you can use these five tips to make sure prospective customers know about it.

-1. Use software to automate the process of requesting reviews after you complete a job or sale.
-Platforms such as Podium will trigger an email or text message to your customers that thanks them for doing business with you and kindly requests that they share their experience by writing a review.
-The message will include direct links to your company’s profile on platforms such as Google and Facebook where they can use their existing account to post their review.
+- Use software to automate the process of requesting reviews after you complete a job or sale.
+Platforms such as Podium thank your customers for their business and invite them to share their experiences in written reviews.
+The message will include direct links to your company’s profile on platforms such as Google and Facebook where they can use their existing accounts to post their reviews.

-5. Repurpose glowing reviews as content on social media, in email newsletters, etc., to ensure your followers see what others are saying.
-They’re assets so maximize their exposure.
-Share them and express your appreciation.
-Also, provide the links to the sites where people can post their own reviews.
+- Repurpose glowing reviews as content to ensure your followers see what others are saying.
+There’s nothing much more convincing than a great, authentic review, so be sure to maximize their exposure.
+Share them on social media and in newsletters and express your appreciation.
+And remember to provide the links to the sites where people can post their own reviews.